MoronixProduct3/dotfiles/linked/README.md

 These files are symlinked to the user's `$HOME` directory.
-Therefore no can local changes can be made without affecting the git repository.
-This is an alternative for config files than lack a sourcing mechanism
+Therefore no local changes can be made without affecting the git repository.
+This is an alternative for config files than lack a sourcing mechanism.